MHickey2/EssenChelle-Oils/README.md

 ## 3. Agile Methodology

 The project was developed using Agile Methodology by using the GitHub Projects functionality within the GitHub Repository.
-The issues can be found [Here](https://github.com/MHickey2/EssenChelle-Oils/issues) and this is the link for the [Essential Oils Project Board](https://github.com/users/MHickey2/projects/2)
+Each issue has a defined acceptance criteria and includes tasks to accomplish this goal.
+The 29 issues can be found [Here](https://github.com/MHickey2/EssenChelle-Oils/issues) and this is the link for the [Essential Oils Project Board](https://github.com/users/MHickey2/projects/2)

 <br/>